 Prepare it by dissolving Sudan Black in propylene glycol, gradually, while stirring.
 Heat it to 100°C for a few minutes, while stirring continually.
 Filter the solution using the Whatman 2 filter paper and cool it.
 Filter the solution again using a frittered glass filter with medium porosity.
 Store the solution at 60°C in an oven, and the solution can remain stable for 1 year.
 Solution stable for 1 year.

-Sudan Black B Staining Procedure
+Procedure of Sudan Black B Stain

 Results and Interpretation

 - Myelocytic cell azurophilic and secondary granules contain lipids.
 These are therefore SBB-positive.
 As myeloblasts evolve into mature forms, the intensity of the staining increases.
 In general, basophils are negative, although granules may exhibit intense red/purple metachromatic staining.